JasminThari/Music-Recommender-System/README.md

     - Recall: Number of Relevant Songs in Top K / Total number of relevant songs
     - F1: 2 * (precision * recall) / (precision+recall)

+## Approach 3: Collaborative Filtering: User-Based Collaborative Filtering with or without Singular Value Decomposition (SVD)
+- Main idea: Collaborative Filtering relies on the principle that users with similar behavior (e.g., listening habits) will have similar preferences.
+In User-Based Collaborative Filtering, we focus on finding users who have similar tastes and recommend songs that these similar users have enjoyed but the target user hasn't listened to yet.
+- Steps to implement:
+    * Create a User-Song Interaction Matrix (R): From user_df, construct a matrix where rows represent users, columns represent songs, and the entries represent the number of times a user has listened to a song.
+    * Compute Similarities Between Users: Calculate the similarity between users using metrics like Cosine Similarity.
+    * Find Similar Users and Recommend Songs:
+        * For each target user:
+        * Identify the top N similar users.
+        * Aggregate the songs listened to by these users.
+        * Recommend songs not yet listened to by the target user.
+    * Consider to use Singular Value Decomposition (SVD) which is a matrix factorization technique used to reduce the dimensionality of data, capturing the latent factors influencing user preferences.
+Applying SVD can enhance the collaborative filtering process by handling sparsity and uncovering hidden relationships in the data.

+## Approach 4: Content-Based Filtering
+- Main idea: Content-Based Filtering recommends items similar to those a user has liked in the past, based on item features.
+In our case, it utilizes the metadata from Song_df to find songs similar to the ones a user has already enjoyed.
+- Steps to implement:
+    * Prepare Song Features: Extract relevant features from Song_df such as genre, artist, tempo, mood, etc.
+        * For categorical/textual data, use techniques like One-Hot Encoding or TF-IDF Vectorization.
+    * Create a Feature Matrix: Combine all features into a single feature matrix.
+    * Construct User Profiles: For each user, create a profile by aggregating the features of the songs they have listened to.
+    * Calculate Similarity Between User Profile and Songs: Use cosine similarity to compute how similar each song is to the user's profile.
+    * Filtering Out Already Listened Songs
+        * Exclude Songs the User Has Already Heard: Recommend songs they have not listened to.

+Approach 5: Association Rule Mining - Apriori Algorithm
+- Association Rule Mining seeks to discover relationships between variables in large datasets.
+In a music recommender system, it can find patterns of songs frequently listened to together.
+The Apriori Algorithm is used to identify frequent itemsets and derive association rules.
+- Steps to implement:
+    * Prepare Transaction Data
+    * Create User Song Lists: Represent each user's listening history as a transaction.
+    * Apply the Apriori Algorithm
+    * Derive Rules from Frequent Itemsets
+    * Recommend Based on Association Rules:
+        * For a target user:
+        * Identify songs they have listened to.
+        * Find rules where the antecedent is a subset of these songs.
+        * Recommend songs in the consequent that the user hasn't heard yet.

 ## Final recommendation system:
 - Ensemble of all outputs!